X

 Connecting Demand Response Transit with Fixed Service Transit

-FRT and DRT when operated independently results in less coverage and high operating costs respectively.
+FRT and DRT when operated independently result in less coverage and high operating costs respectively.
 This TDOT research proposal will provide a methodological framework for connecting FRT and DRT together.
 With this research, transit agencies will be able to benefit in the following aspects: 1) Connecting DRT with FRT will provide transit accessibility to a larger population and hence will result in an increase in ridership which in turn will boost the transit revenue.
 2) DRT will also be able to provide mobility to the elderly and disabled population which in turn will reduce the high operating costs associated with paratransit services, 3) The proposed concept will also provide a framework to convert underutilized FRT routes to DRT which in turn will result in optimal use of transit fleet and will result in cost savings as only the existing operating FRT route vehicle will be used to complete demand-responsive trips.

 Demand Response